nabiakram/Predator-vs-Prey/hw2-nabiakram-master/README.md

 _Special Feature_

 My special feature is located in the mouseClicked function, where it adds the predators based on the mouse click.
 I decided to also add a prey to every location along with the predator.
 I thought this was cool because sometimes the prey would be immediately eaten and sometimes the prey was able to run away from the predator.
-What I really wanted to do was, when you pressed 'p' it would add a prey randomly to the screen where there wasnt a wall and a predator, but I needed more time to figure out how to implement it in the keyTyped function.